CARV-ICS-FORTH/frisbee/controllers/README.md

 * Chaos: inject faults into the Services

-* TestPlan: orchestrate the testing workflow
+* Scenario: orchestrate the testing workflow

 ## Controller Families